FerranMarin/axie-scholar-utilities/docs/pages/trezor_cmds.md

 ## Generate QR

-For this command we need to have a generated payments file and secrets file.
+For this command we need to have a generated payments file and a trezor_config file.
 Then the command will be as follows:

     poetry run python trezor_axie_scholar_cli.py generate_QR payments.json trezor_config.json